LeoHsuNTNU/Facial_Emotion_Recognition/README.md

 # Facial_Emotion_Recognition
-Classifying the fer2013 facial emotion dataset with tensorflow.
+Classifying the fer2013 facial emotion dataset with TensorFlow.
+The network is VGG16, constructed with TensorFlow low level api tf.nn.

 ## Training
 Run